 Tricksters, Fraudsters & Scams

-A phone call or a communication telling you that you have a problem, they invite you to let them help you, they ask for acces to your computer, you let them.
+A phone call or a communication telling you that you have a problem, they invite you to let them help you, they ask for access to your computer, you let them.
 At some point you will realise that you have been duped.
 These people sound so genuine, they know pieces of information about you or your computer that puts you at your ease.
-They claim to be from reputable companies like Microsoft, your internet service provider (ISP), your anti-virus provider, your electric company, your bank etc. but they aren't.
+They claim to be from reputable companies like Microsoft, your internet service provider (ISP), your telephone company, your anti-virus provider, your electric company, your bank etc. but they aren't.
 You feel an idiot, you tell yourself "how could I have been so stupid."
 IT'S NOT YOUR FAULT they are very, very good at what they do, even the wisest can be fooled - and are.
 This is serious - you will need to take a rapid course of action following one of these attacks.

 - It may seem obvious but don't speak to them again, if they call back (they usually do)